ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 #### 12.11.3 Make the u-boot file

-Compiling u-boot requires two source codes: https://github.com/unifreq/amlogic-boot-fip and https://github.com/unifreq/u-boot
+To make u-boot, you need https://github.com/unifreq/amlogic-boot-fip and https://github.com/unifreq/u-boot two source libraries, and compile the two u-boot files of your own box .

 In the amlogic-boot-fip source code, only the acs.bin file is different for each model, and other files can be used in common.